Ligul/postgres-s3-backup/README.md

 ## Supported S3-Compatible Services

 The image has been tested with:
-- Amazon S3
 - Cloudflare R2
-- MinIO

-Other S3-compatible services should work as well by setting the appropriate endpoint and provider.
+Other S3-compatible services (AWS S3, MinIO, etc.) should work as well by setting the appropriate endpoint and provider.